Engee documentation

 x - 2π*round(x/(2π),r)

 without any intermediate rounding.
-This function uses an internal high-precision approximation of 2π, so it gives a more accurate result than `rem(x,2π,r)'.
+This internally uses a high precision approximation of 2π, and so will give a more accurate result than rem(x,2π,r)

 Examples